realsuayip/rest-filters/docs/source/getting-started.rst

             return UserFilterSet

-This method is more preferable since it also allows dynamic dispatch of FilterSets based on view actions, permissions and etc.
+This method is more preferable since it also allows dynamic dispatch of FilterSets based on view actions, permissions, etc.

 Navigating to our endpoint, we should be able to filter users by username.
-We should also get some errors messages if we get something wrong, for example:
+We should also get some error messages if something goes wrong, for example:

 .. code-block:: json
     :caption: ``GET /api/users/``